What Is a Commercial Umbrella Policy?

 - Watercraft insurance

-Who Needs Umbrella Liability Insurance?
+Who Needs a Commercial Umbrella Insurance Policy?

-- If customers or clients are frequently on your property: Business owners recognize the necessity of general liability insurance but don't always realize that the increased traffic in a store or retail space can increase the number of claims or potential for greater losses.
+- If customers or clients are frequently on your property: Business owners recognize the necessity of general liability coverage but don't always realize that the increased traffic in a store or retail space can increase the number of claims or potential for greater losses.

 - You own a small business in an industry with an increased risk of your employees being injured: If an employee is injured and your workers' compensation insurance isn't sufficient, you and your business can be held liable for any remaining money the courts award them.